Donburi - rice bowl dish

 but the original oyako-don only uses soup, chicken meat and egg and seasons with soy sauce and sweet sake.

 opened in 1930 and has a good atmosphere and traditional taste.
 There are four different grades of ten-don.
 The one on the photo is the second cheapest (1,500 yen) and has tempuras with various ingredients including a big prawn.
 The present owner complains on his personal web page, that most guests order "ten-don", though his restaurant is not just a ten-don restaurant but a tempura restaurant.
 The restaurant is loyal to the tradition of Tokyo and their sauce for ten-don is very dark.

-Suitengu is believed to save people in sea and delivery.
+Suitengu is believed to save people in marine disaster and delivery of baby.

 I like their building and interior that remind me of a traditional interior.

 is, compared to the restaurants mentioned above, quite new and located a bit further from the center of Ningyo-cho and behind the Suitengu shrine.
 However, this family-run restaurant offers first class eel dishes.
 In particular their lunch time menu is not only rich in quality and quantity but also economical.
-The eel bowl has a slice of "u-maki" (omelet with eel) additionally.
+The eel bowl is acompanied with a slice of "u-maki" (omelet with eel).
 An eel liver soup, a grated yam soup, a portion of cooked vegetable and a portion of pickles are served together with eel bowl and a small cup of coffee is served at the end of the meal.
 For such a delight, we only have to pay 1,500 yen (16 $).